texfaq/texfaq.github.io/FAQ-minitoc.md

 date: 2014-06-10
 ---

-The common style, of a ''small'' table of contents for each part, chapter, or even section, is supported by the [`minitoc`](https://ctan.org/pkg/minitoc) package.
+The common style, of a "small" table of contents for each part, chapter, or even section, is supported by the [`minitoc`](https://ctan.org/pkg/minitoc) package.
 The package also supports mini-lists of tables and figures;
 but, as the documentation observes, mini-bibliographies present a